WPbasics/PhpStorm_Live_Templates_xml/README.md

 # PhpStorm_Live_Templates_xml
 I have looked high and low for Genesis snippets for PhpStorm without much luck.
 Therefore I have decided to create my own.
-This is my repo of Genesis Live Templates for Genesis.
+This is my repo of Genesis Live Templates for PhpStorm.

 ## Installation Instructions
 1. Download and unzip this file.